Answers from our Columbia, SC TMJ Dentists

 Causes of TMJ

 TMJ can result from many causes.
-In many cases, TMJ results from trauma to the jaw, such as a sports injury.
-Car accidents are another common cause of TMJ.
+In many cases, it results from trauma to the jaw, such as a sports injury.
+Car accidents are another common cause of it.
 Although your seatbelt secures your body, the pressure of the rapid acceleration of the accident puts excessive force on your head, neck, and jaw, which can displace the cushioning disc in your jaw or even the jaw itself.

-Other times, TMJ is related to problems in the way your teeth fit together, called malocclusion.
+Other times, it is related to problems in the way your teeth fit together, called malocclusion.
 Malocclusion can be developmental, or it can be due to damage, decay, or tooth injury.
 Sometimes, poor dental work can cause malocclusion.

 How TMJ Affects Your Entire Body